National Climate Change Response Policy White Paper (NCCRP)

 Energy Efficiency and Energy and Demand Management flagship programmes cover development and facilitation of an aggressive energy efficiency programme in industry, building on previous Demand Side Management programmes, and covering non-electricity energy efficiency as well.
 A structured programme will be established with appropriate initiatives, incentives and regulation, along with a well-resourced information collection and dissemination process.
 Local governments are encouraged to take an active part in demand-side management.

-In the medium term, the plan calls for significant up-scaling of energy efficiency applications in transportation; and for promoting transport-related interventions including transportation modal shifts (road to rail, private to public transport) and switches to alternative vehicles (e.g. electric and hybrid vehicles) and lower-carbon fuels.
+In the medium term, the plan calls for significant up-scaling of energy efficiency applications in transport; and for promoting transport-related interventions including transport modal shifts (road to rail, private to public transport) and switches to alternative vehicles (e.g. electric and hybrid vehicles) and lower-carbon fuels.

 The principles of the White Paper include prioritising co-operation and the promotion of research, investment in and/or acquisition of adaptation, lower-carbon and energy-efficient technologies, practices and processes for employment by existing or new sectors or sub-sectors.
 All fields and flagship programmes include a key element of research and development, data collection and analysis tools in their respective areas.